 - Risk ratings for investments is based on the external ratings from S&P or Moody's.
 Where an investment is unrated, ratings are based on internal assessment mapped to the S&P rating to derive a suitable equivalent credit rating with associated PD.
 The Company's PD estimation for investments exposures is done using Bloomberg Credit Risk DRSK function.
-Bloomberg Credit Risk DRSK function provides quantitative estimates of an issuer's default probabilities. - All investments are currently in stage 1.
+Bloomberg Credit Risk DRSK function provides quantitative estimates of an issuer's default probabilities. - Investments are currently in Stage 1 and 2.